-Biden wants to increase family planning funding.
+Biden wants more funds for family planning.
 Clinics say they need it.

 The centers have been trying to rebound after a Trump-era rule preventing federal funding from going to clinics that offered abortion services or referrals.
 Although she would like to expand services, this new round of funding will provide dire support to “maintain operations and to survive,” she said.

 Since the 1970s, Title X clinics have provided reproductive health services to under- and uninsured patients, including family planning counseling and low-cost or free contraception.
-Among those most impacted by changes in funding are immigrant women and girls, advocates say: In many states, Title X clinics are among the few places uninsured immigrant women can access reproductive health care.
+Among those most affected by changes in funding are immigrant women and girls, advocates say: In many states, Title X clinics are among the few places uninsured immigrant women can access reproductive health care.

 But in recent years, the program has been treated like a political football.
 In 2019, the Trump administration slashed funding for Title X clinics and changed HHS rules — to qualify for federal funding, clinics were no longer allowed to provide abortion counseling or services.
 As a result, thousands of clinics such as Blust’s decided to forgo the federal funding to continue offering counseling and services related to abortion.